biocore/qurro/docs/tutorials/table-conversion-paintings/colors-tutorial.md

 ![biplot](screenshots/color-biplot.png)

-We can explore the log-ratios based on the axis loadings from the biplot using Qurro through the following command
+We can explore the log-ratios based on the axis loadings from the biplot using Qurro through the following command:

 *with standalone*
 ```